censura1oct/censura1oct.github.io/_posts/2017-09-16-methods_en.md

 ## referendum.cat garanties.cat

 This was the official website of the Referendum made for the Catalan Governement.
-It doesn't work since Guardia Civil seized the hosting provided by [CDMON (hosting)](https://blog.cdmon.com/comunicado-oficial-referendum-cat/) and [Fundació puntCAT (domain name manager)](http://fundacio.cat/ca/noticies/la-fundacio-puntcat-te-com-missio-basica-la-divulgacio-i-presencia-de-la-llengua-i-cultura).
+It doesn't work since Guardia Civil (Spanish half civilian half militarized police) seized the hosting provided by [CDMON (hosting)](https://blog.cdmon.com/comunicado-oficial-referendum-cat/) and [Fundació puntCAT (domain name manager)](http://fundacio.cat/ca/noticies/la-fundacio-puntcat-te-com-missio-basica-la-divulgacio-i-presencia-de-la-llengua-i-cultura).

 ## referendum.*